 3. Think About What Your Opponent Thinks About.

-For example if you’re opponent is attacking you with everything, although you have some great blocks, you should start thinking – why are they attacking like this?
-Would this attack make sense if they have Phalanx Tactics or maybe two of them?
+For example, if your opponent is attacking you with everything, although you have some great blocks, you should start thinking – why are they attacking like this?
+Would this attack make sense if they have Inspired Charge?
 Once you figure out which card(s) they would need to have in order to attack like this, then you can safely assume that they have them and block accordingly.

 Once you start doing things like this, your win rate will improve significantly.